-- ✓ Improved worker, public safety and well-being - Continued compliance with prevailing laws and regulations
+- ✓ Improved worker, public safety, and well-being - ✓ Continued compliance with prevailing laws and regulations

-- 1. Producers are required to comply with the U.S. Environmental Protection Agency (EPA) Worker Protection Standard for Agriculture Pesticides49 meeting regulations for: pesticide safety training, notification of pesticide application, use of personal protective equipment, restricted-entry intervals after pesticide application, decontamination supplies and emergency medical assistance. - a.
+- 1. Producers are required to comply with the U.S. Environmental Protection Agency (EPA) Worker Protection Standard for Agriculture Pesticides65 meeting regulations for: pesticide safety training, notification of pesticide application, use of personal protective equipment, restricted-entry intervals after pesticide application, decontamination supplies and emergency medical assistance. - a.
 An application exclusion zone of 100 feet horizontally from application equipment is required whether the pesticide is applied by air blast application, as a spray or fumigant, mist or fog.
 Applicators must suspend application if they are aware of any person in the application exclusion zone per regulation in Worker Protection Standard by EPA. - 2.
-Producers are required to comply with Federal Insecticide, Fungicide and Rodenticide Act (FIFRA)50 maintaining compliance with agricultural chemical handling, storage and application regulations. - 3.
-Producers are required to comply with Occupational Health and Safety Act (OSHA)51 to ensure safe and healthful working conditions including workplace violence guidelines.
+Producers are required to comply with Federal Insecticide, Fungicide and Rodenticide Act (FIFRA)66 maintaining compliance with agricultural chemical handling, storage and application regulations. - 3.
+Producers are required to comply with Occupational Health and Safety Act (OSHA)67 to ensure safe and healthful working conditions including workplace violence guidelines.
 OSHA provides the following protections: - a.
 Employees may request an OSHA inspection of the workplace. - b.
 Employees may use their rights under law without retaliation and discrimination. - c.
 Employees receive training, in a language they understand, about hazards, methods to prevent harm and the OSHA standards that apply to their workplace. - 4.
 Employees can be terminated for noncompliance with OSHA safety regulations. - a.
 Producers are required to follow federal and state regulations prohibiting assault and battery. - b.
-Producers are required to comply with the Clean Air Act and its amendments to protect and enhance air resources to promote public health and welfare.52 - c.
-Producers are required to comply with the Resource Conservation and Recovery Act which controls hazardous waste, non-hazardous solid waste and underground storage tanks.53 - d.
-Producers are required to comply with the Safe Drinking Water Act to protect public health by preventing contamination of surface and ground sources of drinking water.54
+Producers are required to comply with the Clean Air Act and its amendments to protect and enhance air resources to promote public health and welfare.68 - c.
+Producers are required to comply with the Resource Conservation and Recovery Act which controls hazardous waste, non-hazardous solid waste and underground storage tanks.69 - d.
+Producers are required to comply with the Safe Drinking Water Act to protect public health by preventing contamination of surface and ground sources of drinking water.70 - 5.
+Producers follow regulations and implement best practices to guarantee farm employee safety and the handling of foreseeable emergency situations as appropriate for each type of farm. - a.
+Producers comply with the Migrant and Seasonal Agricultural Worker Protection Act (MSAWP) provisions that require farm employers to have available the name and telephone number of the contact that shall be notified of a workers' injury or death.